AGyselman/RuneterraFilterRegion/README.md

 ## By clicking on the faction Demacia or Zaun the images of the respective factions are now sorted.
 ![](./src/assets/imageReadme6.jpg)
 ![](./src/assets/imageReadme7.jpg)
+## A GIF that represents the design of the page.
 ![](./src/assets/gifruneterra.gif)